 Gases that damage the ozone layer - ozone-depleting substances (ODS) - have been used in a wide range of industrial and consumer applications, mainly in refrigerators, air conditioners and fire extinguishers.
 They have also been used as aerosol propellants, solvents and blowing agents for insulation foams.

 On the other hand, phasing out ODS has led to a strong growth of other highly warming gases, such as the HFCs (hydrofluorocarbons).
-The EU has therefore in April 2015 proposed to amend the Montreal Protocol and phase down such gases at global level.
+In 2016, Parties to the Montreal Protocol agreed to add HFCs to the list of controlled substances.

-To protect the ozone layer the international community established the Montreal Protocol on substances that deplete the ozone layer in 1987.
-The European Union and its Member States are at the forefront of ozone layer protection with a policy that often goes beyond the requirements of the Montreal Protocol.
+The international community established the Montreal Protocol on substances that deplete the ozone layer in 1987.
+Policies put in place by the EU and its Member States often go beyond the requirements of the Montreal Protocol.

 The global consumption of ODS has been reduced by some 98% since countries started taking action under the Montreal Protocol.
 As a result the atmospheric concentration of the most aggressive types of ODS is falling and the ozone layer is showing the first signs of recovery.
 Nevertheless, it is not expected to recover fully before the second half of this century.

 Much remains to be done to ensure the continued recovery of the ozone layer and to reduce the impact of ODS on climate change.
 Actions needed are:

 The European Commission supports research projects in the field of ozone layer protection.
 Some examples: